juaml/junifer/docs/extending/parcellations.rst

 Adding Parcellations
 ====================

-Before you start adding your own parcellations, check whether Junifer has the parcellation :ref:`in-built already<builtin>`.
+Before you start adding your own parcellations, check whether junifer has the parcellation :ref:`in-built already <builtin>`.
 Perhaps, what is available there will suffice to achieve your goals.
-However, of course Junifer will not have every parcellation available that you may want to use, and if so, it will be nice to be able to add it yourself using a format that Junifer understands.
+However, of course junifer will not have every parcellation available that you may want to use, and if so, it will be nice to be able to add it yourself using a format that junifer understands.
-Similarly, you may even be interested in creating your own custom parcellations and then adding them to Junifer, so you can use Junifer to obtain different markers to assess and validate your own parcellation.
+Similarly, you may even be interested in creating your own custom parcellations and then adding them to junifer, so you can use junifer to obtain different markers to assess and validate your own parcellation.
 So, how can you do this?

-Since both of these use-cases are quite common, and not being able to use your favourite parcellation is of course quite a buzzkill, Junifer actually provides the easy-to-use :func:`.register_parcellation` function to do just that.
+Since both of these use-cases are quite common, and not being able to use your favourite parcellation is of course quite a buzzkill, junifer actually provides the easy-to-use :func:`.register_parcellation` function to do just that.
 Let's try to understand the API reference and then use this function to register our own parcellation.